-‘Klop stepped up big’: Storm head coach Gary Kloppenburg has pushed all the right buttons in leading Seattle back to WNBA Finals
+‘Klop stepped up big’: Coach Gary Kloppenburg has pushed all the right buttons in leading Storm back to WNBA Finals

 “That was really it more than anything.
 Trying to find ways to minimize their strengths.
 That’s what you’re trying to do.
 That’s what we’re going to be trying to do Friday night … to try to take away their strength.”

-The Kloppenburg vs. Bill Laimbeer storyline isn’t nearly as captivating as the MVP matchup between Seattle’s Breanna Stewart, who won the award in 2018, and Las Vegas’ A’ja Wilson, the 2020 winner.
+The Kloppenburg vs. Bill Laimbeer storyline isn’t nearly as captivating as the MVP matchup between Seattle’s Stewart, who won the award in 2018, and Las Vegas’ A’ja Wilson, the 2020 winner.

-If the Storm wins its fourth championship, the credit will mostly likely be given to Stewart and Bird, who many consider a de facto head coach due to her 19 years of experience.
+If the Storm wins its fourth championship, the credit most likely will be given to Stewart and Bird, who many consider a de facto head coach due to her 19 years of experience.

-But if Seattle falls for the first time in the WNBA Finals, then detractors will likely look to Kloppenburg’s management against Laimbeer, who has three WNBA titles in four appearances.
+But if Seattle falls for the first time in the WNBA Finals, then detractors likely will look to Kloppenburg’s management against Laimbeer, who has three WNBA titles in four appearances.

-However, Kloppenburg doesn’t seem to care that his 3-0 all-time playoffs record pales in comparison to Laimbeer, who is 35-25 in the postseason and 10-6 in the WNBA Finals.
+However, Kloppenburg doesn’t seem to care that his 3-0 career playoffs record pales in comparison to Laimbeer, who is 35-25 in the postseason and 10-6 in the WNBA Finals.

 “We got a chance to become the best team in the world this year,” he said.
 “I think our players understand the historical moment that they’re in with the situation in the world.
 They really want to come out and be ready and bring a championship back to Seattle.
 Also be great representatives for the progress of the league and for humanity.”